Admission and Unit Information - Bachelor of Business and Commerce

 This Major is accredited with CPA Australia (CPA), ICAA Australia and the Institute of Public Accountants (IPA) subject to completion of specified electives.
 This major provides students with an in-depth knowledge of accounting, supported by knowledge of associated disciplines of law, economics, finance and statistics.

-The Applied Finance Major is available at Campbelltown and Parramatta Campus.
+The Applied Finance Major is available at Parramatta Campus.

 This Major fulfils the educational requirements for admission as an Associate (A Fin) of the Financial Services Institute of Australasia (finsia) provided the applicant is at least working in the financial services industry.
 All other students are eligible to apply for Affiliate membership (no postnominals apply).
 This Major is suitable for students committed to a career in the rapidly growing finance sector.
 It provides a strong grasp of finance along with foundational studies in accounting, economics, management and marketing.